 TGm editor: Please modify the following bullet in this subclause as shown below:

-After receiving the FMS Response element, the non-AP STA shall be awake for the next DTIM beacon so that the non-AP STA can synchronize with the FMS Current Count for the requested FMS stream.
+After receiving the FMS Response element, the non-AP STA shall be awake for the next DTIM Beacon frame so that the non-AP STA can synchronize with the FMS Current Count for the requested FMS stream.
 Once synchronized with the FMS Current Count, the non-AP STA need not wake up at every DTIM interval to receive group addressed BUs.

 11.21.16.3.8 GCR-SP